DrTom/py-senseair-s8/README.md

 ----------------------------

 * The implementation of the Modbus protocol does not perform CRC at this time.
-*

 * Only the CO2 read command is implemented.
-*

 * There seem to be variations of the S8 Modbus protocol around.
 This library supports the CO2 read command starting with `xFE x44`.
-There exists a S8 Modubs documentation which describes a CO2 read command starting with `xFE x04`.
+There exists a S8 Modbus documentation which describes a CO2 read command starting with `xFE x04`.
 This protocol is not supported at this time.